A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Experimental results

-In Figure~\ref{Fig:Compaer2}, the plane segmentation results of a real building are presented.
-It is easy to observe that the result generated by our approach is the best.
+In Figure~\ref{Fig:Compaer2}, the plane segmentation results of a real building selected from RoofN3D dataset are presented.
+We observe that the result generated by our approach is the best.
 RANSAC and Liu et al.'s approach produce inaccurate boundaries.
 Both region growing and Zhu et al.'s approach generate spurious planes and inaccurate boundaries.
-PointGroup performs better in this data, but it still fails to assign the correct instance labels to some boundaries points.
+PointGroup performs better in this data, but it still fails to assign the correct instance labels to some boundary points.
+GoCoPP performs well in this data, but it still fails to generate smooth and accurate boundaries.
+In Figure~\ref{Fig:Compaer3}, we present the results of a building selected from Building3D dataset.
+The proposed approach also generates the best result.
+RANSAC, Region growing, Zhu et al.'s and Liu et al.'s approaches generate spurious planes.
+Region growing also struggles to process boundary points.
+PointGroup suffers from severe under-segmentation problem.
+The main reason is that PointGroup fails to completely distinguish tightly connected roof planes.
+GoCoPP fails to assign the correct instance labels to some boundary points, and detects two nearly parallel and overlapped plane instances in the region highlighted by the larger blue ellipse, as shown in Figure~\ref{Fig:Compaer3}(f).
+In addition, in Figure~\ref{Fig:largeScene}, we visually present the roof plane segmentation results of the proposed approach on the whole Building3D test set.
+We also make the segmentation results presented in Figure~\ref{Fig:largeScene} publicly available at \url{https://github.com/Li-Li-Whu/DeepRoofPlane/tree/master/Building3D_Result}.
+The readers can download our data and open it using \emph{CloudCompare}~\footnote{Available at \url{http://www.cloudcompare.org/}.}.